The Fundamental Weirdness of Performing Your Own Work

 Tiny update: just looked at a video of the second dance we’ve learned for Orpheus, and holy cow, it looks really amazing already!
 Can’t share that one because Orpheus is still in rehearsals, but I’m stoked.

-Posted on 2017/04/03, in balllet, choreography, dance, performances and tagged choreography, dance weirdness, performing arts, revenge of the nerves, why did I invite my favorite ballet teacher to this?.
+Posted on 2017/04/03, in balllet, choreography, performances and tagged choreography, dance weirdness, performing arts, revenge of the nerves, why did I invite my favorite ballet teacher to this?.
 Bookmark the permalink.
 Leave a comment.